Sample Student's Portfolio Page

 Scope of Learning Outcomes and Content

 (MOD 4) Add text here to analyze what types of knowledge/skills/attitude your mini-course means to develope.
 (This description will set a general direction and scope for your project.
-More detailed learning objectives and unit topics will be defined after you have done needs assessment and analysis of the learner.)
+More detailed learning objectives and lesson topics will be defined later as part of Performance-Based Objectives and Task/Content Analysis.)

 Needs Assessment